consensusnetworks/graph-starter/README.md

     ```
     The last command should output both an HTTP and a WS endpoint for your subgraph. **Save your HTTP endpoint as `GRAPH_ENDPOINT`  in your `.env` file for testing queries.** For this setup, the default should be `http://127.0.0.1:8000/subgraphs/name/consensusnetworks/graph-starter`.

+3. Create a `.env` file in the root of your project and add the following:
+    ```shell
+    GRAPH_ENDPOINT="your-graph-endpoint"
+    ETHEREUM_ENDPOINT="your-ethereum-endpoint"
+    ```

-3. Test your endpoint at the local url provided by the terminal for your GraphQL server.
+4. Test your endpoint at the local url provided by the terminal for your GraphQL server.
 You should be able to run the expected queries in the GraphiQL sandbox.
     **Note:** If you are using a contract that has a very long history on-chain, you may need to wait a few minutes for the data to be indexed... or hours (if you're on a slow internet connection). *Don't fear, once things are indexed you will find speed is very fast.*

-4. Change directory to [clients/python](clients/python) and install the python dependencies as you prefer and run the following to test your subgraph endpoint:
+5. Change directory to [clients/python](clients/python) and install the python dependencies as you prefer and run the following to test your subgraph endpoint:
     ```shell
     cd clients/python
     pip3 install -r requirements.txt